SpellholdStudios/StuffofTheMagi/README-FR.md

 		- Added Protection from missing projectiles if they exist in game: spear, 1arow01, 1bolt01, 1dagg05, 1dart01.
 		- Added missing magic projectiles.
 		- Added DS values (179 PICKPOCKETMTPBONUS = 179 WIZARD_PROTECTION_FROM_NORMAL_MISSILES) for classical games and Set State BUFF_PRO_WEAPONS (64) and PROTECTION_FROM_NORMAL_MISSILES (109) for EE games.
+- Updated readmes.
-- Updated French translation.
+- Updated French translation (Gwendolyne).
-- Updated English item descriptions to allow WeiDU to automatically remove usability restrictions for EE games.
+- Updated WeiDU installer to v246.
-- Renamed Setup-StuffofTheMagi.tp2 -> stuffofthemagi.tp2 to support ALIEN's "Project Infinity".
-- Added stuffofthemagi.ini with mod info metadata to support ALIEN's "Project Infinity".
-- Updated to Weidu 246.

 ##

 ##### Version 5

 - Added BG2EE compatibility.
 Thanks, Deratiseur! ( again :) )
+- Removed unnecessary backup folder.

 ##

 ##### Version 4

 - Apparently, a version of 1.3 had gotten out into the wild labeled v3.
 This should remove any doubt as to which version is latest.
 - Fixed: original gauntlets gave +2 ninth level spells permanently.
-This was also in the nonweidu SOTM.
+This was also in the non-WeiDU SOTM.
 - Fixed: Unidentified cape had description of a belt.
 Oops.
 - Added: French Translation!
 Thanks, Deratiseur!